As a travel enthusiast, I've always been drawn to the freedom and flexibility of a good old-fashioned road trip.

 Definitely check out this official Winter Park Visitor’s Guide before driving to this fantastic city.

 6. Homosassa Springs State Park (1 hour and 30 minutes)

-About 90 miles west of Orlando, Homosassa Springs State Park is usually open between 9 AM – 5:30 PM and tickets cost $13 per adult or $5 per child.
-We actually prepared a full post on visiting Homosassa Springs State Park with all the details you need.
+About 90 miles west of Orlando, Homosassa Springs State Park is usually open between 9 AM – 5:30 PM, and tickets cost $13 per adult or $5 per child.

 7. Silver Springs State Park (1 hour and 30 minutes)

 Check out our full guide to visiting Silver Springs State Park here: Silver Springs State Park: A Visitor’s Guide

 8. Rainbow Springs State Park (1 hour and 40 minutes)

-Whether you take the hiking trails, rent a kayak, or visit the park’s garden area, you’re bound to encounter Rainbow Springs’ fantastic flora.
+Whether you take the hiking trails, rent a kayak, or visit the park’s garden area, you will encounter Rainbow Springs’ fantastic flora.

 9. Crystal River (1 hour and 40 minutes)

 There are a lot of great places to see manatees in Central Florida, but Crystal River takes the cake.